 We collect various types of anonymous data about visitors to our Websites and users of our Apps.
 Certain information is collected by web browsers and/or through your device, such as your Internet Protocol (IP) or Media Access Control (MAC) address, device type, screen resolution, operating system version, internet browser type and version, links clicked, and searches conducted on our sites.
 We use this data for various purposes including to help us better understand user behavior, ensure our Websites and Apps function properly, for fraud detection and prevention, and for security purposes.
 We also use various technologies applied to your browser or device, including cookies and web beacons.

 Cookies are text files containing small amounts of information which are sent to your browser and stored on your computer, tablet, smartphone or other device when you visit a website.
 There are different kinds of cookies.
-Permanent (“persistent”) cookies remain on your device until you delete them.
-Temporary (“session”) cookies remain on your device until you close your browser.
+Persistent cookies remain on your device until they expire or you delete them.
+Session cookies temporarily remain on your device until you close your browser.
 Some cookies are those set by us on our own websites.
 Third-party cookies are set by others when authorized by us to do so.
 Cookies allow us to collect data about users such as their browser types, the operating system on their devices, their IP addresses, time spent on the website, pages visited and when, user geographical location, and whether they are new or repeat visitors.

 If you use an online chat feature on some of our Websites, a cookie will be placed on your device which enables us to determine if you are a new visitor and provides our response team with the history of prior conversations you may have had with us via online chat.